bnielsen1965/page-objects/README.md

 Page Objects is a simple web application framework that uses custom HTML tags to load PHP objects into web pages.
 The HTML pages have no PHP code at all, only custom tags to call the PHP objects.

+Not much to see but an example installation can be viewed at http://www.xorengineering.com/code/page-objects/

 -----------------------------

 # Installation